 one hand on his side; from this position he shall go to his set position.

-If there were men on base this would be an attempt to deceive the runners and would surely be a balk.
-Since no one is on base I think it should be an illegal pitch and the batter awarded the call of a ball by the umpire.
+Obviously, if there were men on base this would be an attempt to deceive the runners and would surely be a balk.
+However, since no one is on base I think it should be an illegal pitch and the batter awarded a ball by the umpire.

 So, what do you say?
 Is this an illegal pitch?
 Or is it legal?
 Give reasons for your answer.